Clement Price Thomas: King George VI lung operation

 Price Thomas led the team that removed a cancerous left lung from King George VI.
 His Times obituary noted that despite his huge fame and international reputation "the more honours that befell him, the more did his innate modesty came to the fore".

 The king had been unwell in 1951, and was advised by his physicians Sir Daniel Davies, Sir Horace Evans, Geoffrey Marshall and Sir John Weir, to return to London from Balmoral and confine himself to his room.
 He was described as having 'catarrhal inflammation', and rest may improve it.
 However, he did not improve and was considerably weak, thin and pale with little exercise tolerance due to intermittent claudication.
 A series of X-rays were reviewed which, reported by Peter Kerley, a Westminster Hospital radiologist, suggested a tumour, and after Sir Horace Evans consulted Price Thomas, a bronchoscopy was scheduled.
-The bronchoscopy and biopsy were performed on 16 September, transported to the Brompton hospital by Price Thomas' son, Brian, and the result confirmed a lung tumor.
+The bronchoscopy and biopsy were performed on 16 September, transported to the Brompton hospital by Price Thomas's son, Brian, and the result confirmed a lung tumor.
 The diagnosis was concealed from the king, who had the surgery with the understanding it was to remove a lung blockage.
 The public was not informed as to the King's health problems.

 On Sunday morning, 23 September 1951, the operation on the king's lung was performed by Price Thomas and his assistants Charles Edwin Drew and Peter Jones in the Buhl Room of Buckingham Palace.
-Even the changing the King's guard was switched to St James's palace to avoid disturbance outside the operating theatre, where it would have otherwise taken place.
+Even the changing the King's guard was switched to St James's Palace to avoid disturbance outside the operating theatre, where it would have otherwise taken place.
 Attempting to perform the surgery in their routine manner whereby the assistants sewed up the wound following removal of the tumour, Price Thomas is recalled to have remarked "I haven't stitched up a chest for 25 years and I'm not going to start practising today!"
 Following surgery, the king was moved back into his own bedroom.

 Despite injury to the left recurrent laryngeal nerve and an effect on the king's voice, the cancerous lung was successfully removed.
 Price Thomas declined the fee for the surgery, considering it an honour to have been of service to his king.
 The king honoured him with the KCVO, in December 1951, barely two months before he died from the effects of arterial disease.